Florida GED Requirements

 These days, GED testing is offered in an online format as well.
 In earlier times, GED applicants needed to come to an official Florida GED test center and take the GED exam there.
 Well, that’s no longer required.

 To be eligible for taking the GED exam online, applicants must reach likely to pass (“green”) scores on the GED Ready® practice test.
-For more information about the Florida GED-at-Home testing, check out Online Proctored GED Exam.
+For more information about GED-at-Home testing, check out this post: The Online Proctored GED Exam.
+Again, the Florida online GED test was suspended.

 FAQ About GED In Florida